- Search The Registry

 The sheriff deputies asked the fireman to turn their hose on the rioters but they refused without their lieutenant who was unavailable.
 The situation appeared to be out of control and County Sheriff John E. Babbs asked Illinois Governor Adlai Stevenson to send in the Illinois National Guard.
 As troops arrived the rioters fought with them.
 Armed with bayonets, rifle butts, and tear gas, the troops finally had the riot under control by setting a 300-yard perimeter around the apartment block in which the rioters were trying to wreck.
 By July 14, most of the violence had ended.
 When the riot was over, $20,000 in damage was done to the building.

-After the United States Attorney General launched an investigation in the incident, a grand jury indicted four Cicero officials and three police officers on charges of violating Clark’s rights.
+After the United States Attorney General launched an investigation in the incident, a grand jury indicted four Cicero officials and three police officers on charges of violating Clark’s civil rights.
 Charges were then dropped against the fire chief.
 The police chief and two policemen were fined $2,500.